-1. In the Select installation mode window click Custom (the option appears greyed out, but it is available to select).
+- "About the Thermo-Calc Components Being Installed" on page 8 - In the Select installation mode window click Custom (the option appears greyed out, but it is available to select).
 Click Next.

-2. On the Specify Configuration window the Create Shortcut on Desktop check box is selected by default.
+2. On the Specify Configuration window the Create Shortcut on Desktop checkbox is selected by default.
 Click Next.

-3. In the Select Components window, click to select or deselect the check boxes as needed.
+In the Select Components window, click to select or deselect the checkboxes as needed.
 Click Next.